Navy women's basketball vs. Kentucky in the 2013 NCAA Tournament, March 24. Photos by Garrett Ewald.

 Playing at Idaho State

 A native of Huntington Beach, Calif., Pemper is a 1992 graduate of Idaho State.
-She would earn All-Big Sky Conference laurels during her final two seasons at the school and be inducted into the Idaho State Hall of Fame in 2003.
+She would earn All-Big Sky Conference laurels during her final two seasons at the school and be inducted into its hall of fame in 2003.

 Pemper earned a pair of degrees at the school, first a Bachelor of Arts degree in communication (1992) then a Master's of Physical Education/Athletic Administration (1997).